open-mmlab/mmocr/README.md

 3. Thanks to [MIM](https://github.com/open-mmlab/mim), our installation is much simpler now!
 The [docs](https://mmocr.readthedocs.io/en/latest/install.html) has been renewed as well.

 Read [Changelog](https://mmocr.readthedocs.io/en/latest/changelog.html) for more details!

+### 🌟 Preview of 1.x version

+A brand new version of **MMOCR v1.0.0rc0** was released in 2022-09-01:

+1. **New engines**.
+MMOCR 1.x is based on [MMEngine](https://github.com/open-mmlab/mmengine), which provides a general and powerful runner that allows more flexible customizations and significantly simplifies the entrypoints of high-level interfaces.

+2. **Unified interfaces**.
+As a part of the OpenMMLab 2.0 projects, MMOCR 1.x unifies and refactors the interfaces and internal logics of train, testing, datasets, models, evaluation, and visualization.
+All the OpenMMLab 2.0 projects share the same design in those interfaces and logics to allow the emergence of multi-task/modality algorithms.

+3. **Cross project calling**.
+Benefiting from the unified design, you can use the models implemented in other OpenMMLab projects, such as MMDet.
+We provide an example of how to use MMDetection's Mask R-CNN through `MMDetWrapper`.
+Check our documents for more details.
+More wrappers will be released in the future.

+4. **Stronger visualization**.
+We provide a series of useful tools which are mostly based on brand-new visualizers.
+As a result, it is more convenient for the users to explore the models and datasets now.

+5. **More documentation and tutorials**.
+We add a bunch of documentation and tutorials to help users get started more smoothly.
+Read it [here](https://mmocr.readthedocs.io/en/dev-1.x/).

+Find more new features in [1.x branch](https://github.com/open-mmlab/mmocr/tree/1.x).
+Issues and PRs are welcome!

 ## Installation